 The Graduate School and the Auburn University Libraries, recognizing that the publication of a book-length scholarly work is a significant milestone in an academic career, are pleased to continue the Auburn Author Awards Program in 2017.
 The program resumed in 2011 after a hiatus of several years.
 Eligible graduate faculty and library staff members, who in the previous calendar year have published a book-length scholarly work, will be recognized at 3:30 p.m.
-Thursday, April 20, in the ground floor presentation room of the Draughon Library.
+Wednesday, April 18, in the RBD Library.
 The awards program is sponsored by the Graduate School and the AU Libraries.

 Auburn Author Awards

 Criteria: Published scholarly works of sufficient scope will be eligible for consideration.
 The following list, although not all-inclusive, illustrates the kinds of works that may be nominated: the first publication of books, monographs, creative works (novels, poetry collections, dramas), translations,* textbooks, and edited collections.
 Scholarly works published in other formats (e.g., electronic) but similar in scope to the above book-length works may be nominated.
 The following kinds of publications are excluded: occasional publications (e.g., brochures and pamphlets), re-printings of a book, translations,* subsequent editions of a previously published book.

 Works must be published (copyright date) between January 1, 2017 and December 31, 2017.